Neetz78/AnomalyDetection/admin/minutes_agendas/ProposalQuestionsMeeting1.md

 - The Keras documentation is very good.

 How do some TestId end up in the PinContact file, how do they detect that there is an error there.
-- PinContact is a subset of the unsseccsful data file where the reading have been manually identified as having pin contact issues.
+- PinContact is a subset of the unsuccessful data file where the reading have been manually identified as having pin contact issues.

 What does the column returncode signify?
 - It's not important for now.
-They are indicators that might be usefull for identifying pin contact?
+They are indicators that might be useful for identifying pin contact errors.
+A combination of return codes is probably linked with a pincontact error but they do not know which combination that is, thus the relavance for the unsupervised clustering.

 What are the expected deliverables?
 - Code for various attempted pipelines and a copy of our final report.
+No dashboard.

+Additional Information:
+- We have a very unbalanced dataset, it might be interesting to try to augment our data.
+- We can use a bootstrapping method to generate our training datasets to determine the weights of our CNN, for example : Use the 70 pincontact data points and add 200 successful data points, store the weights, then repeat the process of learning the weights using the same 70 pincontact data points, but with 200 different successful points.
+- We might not need to use all the data.
+We can use a statistical test for time series that could tell us that a sample size of i.e 1000 is sufficient